Bucaramanga: Business

 In recent years, several major shopping centers and commercial buildings have been built in Bucaramanga.
 An example is the shopping center La Florida, a six-storey mall with two pedestrian bridges and one vehicular bridge.
-A newer shopping center, Megamall, was built in 2007, where the first store of the French multinational retailer Carrefour opened in the city.
+A newer shopping center, Megamall, was built in 2007.

 In the following years, three more shopping centers were built in other areas of the city: Cacique, Parque Caracolí, and De la Cuesta.
 Another shopping district known as "Cabecera del Llano" includes five major shopping centers: Cabecera Etapa I, Etapa II and Etapa III, as well as the more recognized Cabecera Etapa IV and the shopping center "La Quinta" or V Etapa.

 The Acropolis Shopping Center is located in an area known as Ciudadela Real de Minas, while the San Andresito commercial center and the traditional and renovated (2005) Cañaveral shopping center are located in the southern sector of the city along with the El Cacique shopping center, opened in November 2012 and considered one of the largest in Latin America.

-In these shopping centers, there are several movie theaters of major companies such as Cine Colombia, Cine Royal and Cinemark, clothing stores like Adidas, Levi's, and national brands such as Arturo Calle, restaurants and cafes as Presto, El Corral, McDonald's, Crêpes & Waffles, Juan Valdez.

 One of the largest hypermarket chains in Colombia, Exito, has five stores throughout the city and a distribution center for eastern Colombia.

-Carrefour opened in 2007 the first store at Megamall, merging later with a local supermarket named Mercadefam.
-The chain now has seven stores in the city.
-Along with this, there are local small chain stores in Bucaramanga such as Mercomfenalco, Cootracolta, Cajasan, and others.